The Ottawa Hospital Master Plan

 What specifically will be treated for mental illnesses in the new Ottawa Hospital, specifically concerned with current TOH sites , and other Ottawa Hospitals ( QCH , Monfort ) none of which include specialty Drs /staffed to treat the various substance use disorders ( per DSM V) .
 When a hospital tells family & patient in crisis in their ED , sorry our psychiatric Dept/Unit is for psychiatric psychosis illness , if yiu want a psychiatric consult you need to get in touch with ROYAL Ottawa as we don’t treat SUD here .
 ROH was years ago removed status to operate as urgent care ( ED closed with provincial govt claims that SUD ED health care to be absorbed by all other Ottawa Hospital ED’s , this is not the case to date .
 How will new state of the art mental health unit at new Civic hospital treat this health concern of SUD , both as Urgent care and after inpatient care needs ?
 Experience from supporting our loved one over the past 12 years with concurrent disorders , only Dr’s at ROH treat this demographic, with very limited inpatient beds , and they operate without urgent care designation.
 Not even ICU beds dedicated for SUD with qualified Dr’s who have at least interned / studied addiction & substance use disorders permitted at ROH.
 Sadly under-serviced demographic of health care in Ottawa area.
 No medical supervised detox with 24x7 attendings having Addiction medicine qualifications, those Drs are only at ROH during normal weekday working hrs able to see patients .

-Donna G 9 months ago
+Donna G over 1 year ago

 Why not build a series of smaller distributed hospitals so that people do not have to come downtown on already congested streets (Carling-Preston & Bronson intersections)?
 The plan already proposes sprawl well beyond the Sir John Carling Site.
 Where is a full independent environmental impact study and where is a a full independent traffic analysis considering all developments proposed for the Carling/ Preston area?
 What are the infrastructure costs estimates for sewer, water, street services?

-Diane McIntyre about 1 year ago
+Diane McIntyre almost 2 years ago

 Apparently my comments need to be in the form of questions...
 Given the incompetence that the LRT inquiry exposed, and the uniformly negative feedback that the city has received on these pages, why should we not suspect that the Civic Hospital plan is similarly flawed?
 What is the process for initiating an independent public inquiry into the Civic Hospital's expansion plan?
 Should we initiate such an independent inquiry, and if not, why not?

-Dr. Barry Bruce over 1 year ago
+Dr. Barry Bruce almost 2 years ago

 Those in charge of this project are paying attention to the recent scathing LRT inquiry report and making the connections.
 That's good, but incestuous and not likely to lead to meaningful changes.
 We need an independent public inquiry of the Ottawa Civic expansion plan now, with emphasis on the word "independent"!

-Dr. Barry Bruce over 1 year ago
+Dr. Barry Bruce almost 2 years ago

 The Ottawa Hospital is already over twice the “sweet spot” for size and poised to waste $200 million annually through compromised patient care once built.